By Seth Nadel

 A full size “dual use” flashlight by each door can help, like this Maglite Black Incandescent Flashlight ($35.27).

 Further into the less lethal line, depending on your living situation a less lethal tool near each door may be a good idea as well.
 If I lived in close quarters, like an apartment, condo, or mobile home, I would not want to be firing shots which could endanger my neighbors if I could avoid it.
 It becomes the old issue about “if all you have is a hammer, every problem looks like a nail.”
-An immediately accessible less lethal option like pepper spray or an Electronic Discharge Device could be an excellent alternative.
+An immediately accessible less lethal option like pepper spray or a Taser could be an excellent alternative.